Please read these FAQs before booking your degree recital in Brechemin Auditorium

 - Spring recitals: 2 hours (1 two-hour block)

 Rehearsal time in Brechemin is subject to hall availability.
-Please note that rehearsal times are limited to weekday evenings (after 6:30pm Monday - Thursdays; and after 5pm on Fridays) and weekends.
-If Brechemin is not available, you may be able to schedule Rm 213 or another location for your rehearsal – please contact admissions for more information.
+If Brechemin is not available, you may be able to schedule Rm 213 or another location for your rehearsal – please contact the Main Office (firstname.lastname@example.org) for more information.

 What time do recitals take place in Brechemin?

-Reservations should be in 3-hour blocks and provide 1 hour for set-up/warm-up, 1 hour for the recital itself, and 1 hour for take-down/mingling.
-See exact times below:
+Degree recitals should be scheduled in 3-hour blocks, to provide time for set-up/warm-up, for the recital itself, and for take-down/mingling.

 Are there certain dates I should avoid when scheduling my recital?